 We recommend conducting Shopify split testing during at least one business cycle.
 The ideal option would be to do this over two complete business cycles.

-Remember not to stop testing when you think you see a significant result.
+Remember not to stop testing on Shopify stores when you think you see a significant result.
 Also, keep in mind that your test should match your pre-determined sample size.
 And another tip: run A/B tests at weekly intervals.

 Now we will explain why it is best to run tests for two complete business cycles.